rahultoppur/datawiza-blog/README.md

 In this section, we are going to implement a simple form of granular access control with a resource.
 Through the Datawiza Cloud Management Console, access policies for multiple apps can be deployed in multiple environments (some in AWS, Azure Cloud, GCP, etc.) and others that are on-premise.
 We can configure our access control based on user attributes, such as their group in Azure AD or other metadata (URL, access time, etc.).

 Let's observe this in action.
-Right now, when accessing our Flask app, we are instantly granted access to the home page and see a picture of Spock and Dr.McCoy.
-Let's add another URL to our Flask app, which will be represented by the `app.route` of `/federation` in our Flask app.
+Right now, when accessing our Flask app, we are instantly granted access to the home page and see a picture of Mr. Spock, Scotty, and Dr. McCoy.
+If you take a look at the source code for `flask_app/app`, you will see a route for `federation`.
+We will use this as our special "resource," and only grant access to it for certain users.

 ### Add user on Azure AD
-1. We will first create a `user` in Azure Active Directory.
+1. We will first create a `User` in Azure Active Directory.
 In your default directory, select `Users` from the left side bar.
 Select `+ New user`, and provide a username and password.
 We'll call our user James Kirk.
 Then, select `Create`.

 ![Add user Azure AD](./img/add_user.png)

 ### Assign Kirk to the Federation
-2. Next, we will create a `group` in Azure Active Directory.
+2. Next, we will create a `Group` in Azure Active Directory.
 Navigate back to your default directory, and select `Groups` from the left side bar.
 Select `+ New group`, and provide a name.
 We'll call our group `Federation`.

 3. Underneath the `Members` menu, go ahead and assign `James Kirk` to our new group, `Federation`.
 Then, leaving the other values as their defaults, select `Create`.